-StaffIT’s Business intelligence services enable organizations to make more informed business decisions.
+OperationIT’s Business intelligence services enable organizations to make more informed business decisions.
 Business intelligence applications and technologies help companies analyze changing trends in market share, changes in customer behavior and spending patterns, customers' preferences, company capabilities, and market conditions.
-Business intelligence has helped StaffIT analysts and managers determine which adjustments are most likely to affect trends.
+Business intelligence has helped OperationIT analysts and managers determine which adjustments are most likely to affect trends.

 Other BI applications are used to store and analyze data, such as Data mining (DM), Data Farming, and Data Warehouses; Decision Support Systems (DSS) and Forecasting; Document warehouses and Document Management; Knowledge Management; Mapping, Information visualization, and Dashboarding; Management Information Systems (MIS); Geographic Information Systems (GIS); Trend Analysis; Software as a service (SaaS) Business Intelligence offerings (On Demand) — which is similar to traditional BI solutions, but software is hosted for customers by a provider; Online analytical processing (OLAP) and multidimensional analysis, sometimes called "Analytics" (based on the "hypercube" or "cube"); Real time business intelligence; Statistics and Technical Data Analysis; Web Mining; Text mining; and Systems intelligence.